 High FDI inflows and outflows make Hong Kong the 4th best destination globally for investment.The country’s economy is expected to grow from 353.70 USD Billion in 2019 to 403.50 USD Billion in 2020.

 Hong Kong’s tertiary sector-focused economy is supported by independent judiciary system and simple taxation.
-Trade is important to the economy, and the combined value of exports and imports equals 400% of GDP.
+Trade is important to the economy.
+The combined value of exports and imports equals 375% of GDP.
 An efficient regulatory framework protects business freedom and transparency in rules for setting up business encourages entrepreneurship.
 The overall environment promotes formation and operation of businesses.

 Currency: Hong Kong dollar (HKD)

 Principal Languages: Cantonese (official) 89.5%, English (official) 3.5%, Putonghua (Mandarin) 1.4%, other Chinese dialects 4%, other 1.6%

 Government: Limited Democracy

 Major Cities: Tsuen Wan, Sha Tin, Tuen Mun New Town, Tai Po